xpeppers/codecommit-buddybuild-integration/README.md

    ssh://git-codecommit.eu-west-1.amazonaws.com/v1/repos/test-codecommit-repository
    ```
 3. **On BuddyBuild page:** Copy ssh public key provided by BuddyBuild.
-4. **On AWS page:** Create IAM user with CodeCommit ReadOnly Access, you can call it something like `BuddyBuildIntegration`
+4. **On AWS page:** Create IAM user Only to permit BuddyBuild to read the Repository.
+You have to give CodeCommit ReadOnly Access to the user.
+You can call it something like `BuddyBuildIntegration`
 5. **On AWS page:** Go to `Security credentials` of the created `BuddyBuildIntegration` user
 6. **On AWS page:** Click on `upload SSH public key` and insert ssh public key copied from the BuddyBuild page (on point [**3.**])
 7. **On AWS page:** Copy the generated `SSH key ID`